 The truth is, of course, that there are many cats Turkey and Istanbul was awash in cats also.
 Many were well-fed and clean, and almost all were affectionate.
 To be sure, the cats slimmed down and dirtied-up when I walked outside the busier zones of the city into the immigrant areas – parts of Fatih, for example.
 In those laundry-strewn, narrow streets the cats were more feral, more hungry and certainly less curious.
 But one constant remained: there were cats everywhere.

-So why are there so many cats in Turkey and in Istanbul?
+No, seriously: why are there so many cats in Istanbul?

 Looking through history books about Islam, many mention the prophet’s love of felines and while variations on the foregoing stories exist, the overarching affection for cats has been consistent.

 At the beginning of the introduction to Lorraine Chittock’s photography book Cats of Cairo, Annemarie Schimmel notes:

 “When the British orientalist E. W. Lane lived in Cairo in the 1830′s, he was quite amazed to see, every afternoon, a great number of cats gathering in the garden of the High Court, where people would bring baskets full of food for them.
 He was told that in this way, the qadi (judge) fulfilled obligations dating back to the 13th-century rule of the Mamluk sultan al-Zahir Baybars.
 That cat-loving monarch had endowed a “cats’ garden” where the cats of Cairo would find everything they needed and liked.
 In the course of time, the place had been sold and resold, changed and rebuilt; yet the law required that the Sultan’s endowment should be honoured, and who better than the qadi to carry out the King’s will and take care of the cats?”